-5.3.9 Discovery
+333 5.3.9 Discovery

-- An OCCI client MUST be able to discover all instances of Kind, Mixin and Category a particular service provider's OCCI implementation has defined.
-By examining these instances a client MUST be able to, at a minimum, deduce the following information: - The Entity sub-types available from the service provider, including core model extensions.
+An OCCI client MUST be able to discover all instances of Kind, Mixin and Category a particular service provider's OCCI implementation has defined.
+By examining these instances a client MUST be able to, at a minimum, deduce the following information:

+- The Entity sub-types available from the service provider, including core model extensions.
 This information is provided through the Kind instances of the OCCI implementation. - The attributes defined for each Entity sub-type.
 The identifying Kind instance provide this information. - The invocable operations, i.e. Actions, defined for each Entity sub-type.
-The identifying Kind instance provide this information. - Any Mixin instances that can be associated to entity instances. - Additional capabilities defined by a particular Mixin instance, i.e. Attributes and Actions. - The above requirements comprise the OCCI discovery mechanism.
-It MUST be implemented. - The details of exactly how the Category, Kind and Mixin instances are exposed to an OCCI client is specific to the particular rendering used.
+The identifying Kind instance provide this information. - Any Mixin instances that can be associated to entity instances. - Additional capabilities defined by a particular Mixin instance, i.e. Attributes and Actions.

+The above requirements comprise the OCCI discovery mechanism.
+It MUST be implemented.

+The details of exactly how the Category, Kind and Mixin instances are exposed to an OCCI client is specific to the particular rendering used.
 The relevant details can be found in the OCCI Rendering documents.

-5.4 The OCCI Core Base Types
+347 5.4 The OCCI Core Base Types

-- The following sections describe the OCCI base types defined by the OCCI Core Model.
+The following sections describe the OCCI base types defined by the OCCI Core Model.
 The base types are Entity, Resource, Link.
-All base types MUST be implemented. - An instance of the Resource type, the Link type or one of their sub-types is called a entity instance.
-Each entity instance within an OCCI system MUST have a unique identifier stored in the id model attribute of the Entity type, as defined in table 6.
-The structure of these identifiers is opaque and the system should not assume a static, pre-determined scheme for their structure other than the rules imposed by the Uniform Resource Identifier (URI) [6] syntax. - Although every unique entity instance identifier MUST be valid URI it is RECOMMENDED to use the Uniform Resource Name (URN) [7] syntax. - For example Entity.id could be urn:uuid:de7335a7-07e0-4487-9cbd-ed51be7f2ce4.
+All base types MUST be implemented.

+An instance of the Resource type, the Link type or one of their sub-types is called a entity instance.
+Each entity type, as defined in table 7.
+The structure of these identifiers is opaque and the system should not assume a static, pre-determined scheme for their structure other than the rules imposed by the Uniform Resource Identifier (URI) [6] syntax.